How to manage a funeral insurance policy

 How funeral insurance works

-When you pass away, your family will receive a lump-sum payout they can use to cover any immediate expenses, such as a funeral service or outstanding bills.
+When you pass away, your family receive a lump-sum payout (the sum insured amount) they can use to cover any immediate expenses, such as your funeral service or any outstanding bills or debts.

-The good news is that if you’re a New Zealand resident aged 18 to 79, you’re guaranteed acceptance from many providers.
-Generally, you won’t need to have any medical screening and you won’t have to fill out any complicated paperwork or even get a blood test to apply.
-You can also apply for funeral insurance for your parents but they’ll need to agree to the policy and meet the eligibility criteria.
+With New Zealand Seniors Funeral Insurance, if you’re a New Zealand resident aged 18 to 79, you’re guaranteed acceptance, however the eligibility criteria will vary depending on your insurance provider.
+You may not even need to have any medical screening and not have to fill out any complicated paperwork or even get a blood test to apply for funeral insurance.
+You can also take out cover for your parents, but they’ll need to agree to the policy and meet the eligibility criteria as outlined by the insurance provider of your choice.

 Setting your cover